sdtemple/isweep/docs/source/usage.rst

 * ``hit*/second.ranks.tsv.gz``: alleles with putative evidence for selection (or strong correlation with a selected allele)
 * ``hit*/outlier*.txt``: files with sample haplotype IDs in clusters on excess IBD sharing

 The Gaussian bootstrap intervals are valid asymptotically (Temple and Thompson, 2024+).
-You can uncomment lines in `rule all` of the `Snakefile-roi.smk` to get percentile-based bootstrap intervals.
+You can uncomment lines in ``rule all`` of the ``Snakefile-roi.smk`` to get percentile-based bootstrap intervals.

-There is a multiprocessing version using ``Snakefile-scan-mp.smk``, which may only be useful in enormous human biobanks.

 .. _case-control-scan:

 Case-control scan
 ------------

 The ``worfklow/scan-case-control`` implements the difference in IBD rates scan with two multiple-testing corrections.
-You should use the `Snakefile-case.smk` file as input to the ``-s`` option.
+You should use the ``Snakefile-case.smk`` file as input to the ``-s`` option.

 You must run this workflow after the selection scan workflow (where the IBD segments are detected).
 You should scrutinize the results to see if strong selection confounds your case-control study.

 The recipe YAML file to modify is ``case.yaml``.
-The parameters are nearly all the same as in :ref:_selection-scan.
+The parameters are nearly all the same as in :ref:`Selection scan`.
 The ``case`` parameter is a two-column text file with sample IDs and binary phenotypes.

+The main command is ``nohup snakemake -s Snakefile-case.smk [...] --cluster "sbatch [...]" --configfile case.yaml``.

 The outputs have the same nomenclature as in the selection scan workflow, but ``.case.`` and ``.control.`` is inserted in file names: